anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

 You are a top-tier AI coding agent.
 Your task is to build a complete, production-ready web application from scratch based on the detailed technical specifications below.
 The application is an "AI_TeleSuite" designed to empower telesales and support teams.
-Adhere strictly to the versions, libraries, folder structures, and logic flows described.
+Adhere strictly to the versions, libraries, folder structures, and logic flows described to create a 100% identical clone.

 ---